zsb87/zsb87.github.io/about.md

 Hello there!
 My name is **Shibo Zhang**.
 I am a computer science PhD at Northwestern University.
 I am working in [HABitsLab][1].
 I'm a big fan of **machine learning**, in both machine learning theory and applications.

 My research area is **mobile health**.
-I am interested in applying machine learning and data analysis techniques to help advance our ability to understand, detect, predict, and ultimately prevent problematic health habits.
+I am interested in *innovating* new machine learning and data mining techiques as well as *applying* these techniques to help advance our ability to understand, detect, predict, and ultimately prevent problematic health habits.

 ## Contact